irskep/irskep.github.com/content/posts/2018-03-14-pcg32-the-perfect-prng-for-roguelikes.md

 referring only to PCG32, the one that generates 32-bit unsigned integers and keeps its state as two 64-bit unsigned integers.

+(By the way, I used PCG in
+[Dr. Hallervorden](https://irskep.itch.io/dr-hallervorden), my 7DRL entry for 2018.
+Check it out!)

 # What makes PCG unique?

 PCG has a lot going for it, and [the web site does a good job of explaining